 Want to run errands at lunch?
 Have a business meeting?
 Spouse has the car for the day?
 Try car-sharing.

 A carsharing membership is a great resource for people who occasionally need a car but don't want the expense and/or trouble of car ownership.
-Car-sharing programs provide access to a fleet of vehicles for short term use (priced by the hour or even minute), located conveniently throughout the community and with most if not all costs (gas, insurance, etc.) bundled into the rate.
+Car-sharing programs provide access to a fleet of vehicles for short term use (priced by the hour or even minute), located conveniently throughout the community and with most or all costs (gas, insurance, etc.) bundled into the rate.
 In essence, car-sharing transforms the automobile from a product with high fixed costs into a service with costs on a time or mileage basis.
 When used in conjunction with public transportation, walking or bicycling, car-sharing can reduce or eliminate the need to own a personal vehicle.
 For families, car-sharing can postpone or eliminate the need to buy a second car.
 For businesses, participation in a car-sharing program can reduce or eliminate the need to store and maintain company cars, or to require employees to bring their personal cars to work.

 Some important benefits of car-sharing include: